AnantharamanLab/METABOLIC/README.md

 * **-in-gn [required if you are starting from nucleotide fasta files]** Defines the location of the FOLDER containing the genome nucleotide fasta files ending with ".fasta" to be run by this program
 * **-in [required if you are starting from faa files]** Defines the location of the FOLDER containing the genome amino acid files ending with ".faa" to be run by this program
 * **-r [required]** Defines the path to a text file containing the location of paried reads
+* **-rt [optional]** Defines the option to use "metaG" or "metaT" to indicate whether you use the metagenomic reads or metatranscriptomic reads (default: 'metaG')
 * **-t [optional]** Defines the number of threads to run the program with (Default: 20)
 * **-m-cutoff [optional]** Defines the fraction of KEGG module steps present to designate a KEGG module as present (Default: 0.75)
 * **-kofam-db [optional]** Defines the use of the full ("full") or reduced ("small") KOfam database by the program (Default: 'full')
 * **-p [optional]** Defines the prodigal method used to annotate ORFs ("meta" or "single")
 * **-o [optional]** Defines the output directory to be created by the program (Default: current directory)

 1. The directory specified by the "-in-gn" flag should contain nucleotide sequences for your genomes with the file extension ".fasta".
 If you are supplying amino acid fasta files for each genome, these should be contained within a directory and have the file extension ".faa", and you will be using the "-in" option instead.
 Ensure that the fasta headers of each .fasta or .faa file is unique, and that your file names do not contains spaces.
+If you want to use METABOLIC-C, only "fasta" files are allowed to perform the good analysis.

 2. The "-r" flag allows input of a text file defining the path of metagenomic reads (if running METABOLIC-C).
 The metagenomic reads refer to the metagenomic read datasets that you used to generate the MAGs.
-Sets of paired reads are entered in one line, separated by a ",".
+Try to confirm that you are using unzipped fastq files instead of zipped files before you run METABOLIC-C. Sets of paired reads are entered in one line, separated by a ",".
 A sample for this text file is as follows:
 ```
 #Read pairs:
 SRR3577362_sub_1.fastq,SRR3577362_sub_2.fastq